jarab310/Lab-week-6-/README.md

 Owner: James Rabuzzi
 Collaborator: Ethan Fatzinger

-This program takes a name input and a value input and then prints both at as one string as a new variable.
+This program takes a name input an age input, then outputs both in a sentence.